 Set the reference….

-If you create the bank rule from a transaction, the fields defaults to ‘by me during bank reconciliation’.
-But avoid this at all costs since it means that you need to manually enter a reference for each individual transaction during the bank reconciliation.
+Avoid ”by me during bank reconciliation’ at all costs since it means that you need to manually enter a reference for each individual transaction during the bank reconciliation.
 You want to avoid manual entries, not increase them.

 Target a bank account